nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/data-structures.md

 ## Set
 A `set` is very similar to a list except that it cannot contain any duplicate items.
 It is also unordered so that when adding a new element, there is no index that it retains which the user controls.
 These several features (or lack thereof) are usually the only reasons why  someone would use a set over a list.
-We'll go over how to create a list and add to it:
+We'll go over how to create a set and add to it:

 ```python
 x = set()                   # create the set